ababsmuc/Recipe-App/README.md

 # Recipe-App

-This is a recipe app that gives recipes based on keywords, cuisine, etc..
+This is a recipe app that generates recipes based on keywords, cuisine, etc..